graphql-java-generator/graphql-maven-plugin-project/README.md

 All the documentation, and the list of available templates is available in the [Customizing code templates](https://graphql-maven-plugin-project.graphql-java-generator.com/customtemplates.html) page.

-# Main evolutions for the near future
+# Compatibility with GraphQL

+This plugin respects quite all the GraphQL specification:
+- queries and mutations
+- introspection
+- custom scalars
+- input types
+- interfaces and unions (that are both implemented in Java interfaces into the generated code)
+- directives
+- fragments (global and inline)
+- input parameters (for fields and directives)
+- Use of Bind Parameters to map Java variables with input parameters
+- easy execution of just a query/mutation (one field of the query or mutation type) as a standard method call
+- execution of a full GraphQL request, which allows to execute several queries or several mutations at once

 You'll find below the main changes, that are planned in the near future:
 - Subscriptions.
 Currently, GraphQL Java Generator manages queries and mutations.
-- Manage enum values that are java keyword.
-Currently, it generates a compilation error.
-- Comments should be reported in the generated code, especially the POJOs and the queries, mutations and subscriptions
+- Comments coming from the graphQL schema should be reported in the generated code, especially the POJOs and the queries, mutations and subscriptions

 # Change log